tung-eh/farbe-nextjs/README.md

-Follow this [Nuxt tutorial](https://www.youtube.com/watch?v=1ryWEqumhYI) but rebuild with Next.js
+Follow this [Nuxt tutorial](https://www.youtube.com/watch?v=1ryWEqumhYI) but using Next.js